symphonists/s3upload_field/README.txt

 Field: Amazon S3 File Upload
 -------------------------------------------------------------------------------

-Version: 1.0 alpha --- Is it not ready to use.
-Need to apply Amazon S3 class by
+Version: 1.0 alpha --- THIS IS NOT READ TO USE.
+Need to apply Amazon S3 class
 Author: Brian Zerangue
 Build Date: 2010-03-29
 Requirements: Symphony 2.0.6